tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 # Network Resource Partition Modes {#SliceModes}

-A NRP Policy can be used to dictate if the network resource partitioning of the shared network resources among multiple Slice-Flow Aggregates can be achieved:
+An NRP Policy can be used to dictate if the network resource partitioning of the shared network resources among multiple Slice-Flow Aggregates can be achieved:

 {:req: counter="bar" style="format %c)"}